Diversity the key to good governance

 Composition of the Board

-The Board is comprised of four Employer Directors, four Member Directors and four Independent Directors.
+The Board is comprised of three Employer Directors, three Member Directors and three Independent Directors.

 Transitioning to a governance model in which one third of the Board are Independent Directors, has enriched the Board’s insight, discussion and capacity for fully informed and improved decision making.
 In addition, our governance model ensures continuity of focus on the interests of members and employers.